 What is a Deadly Weapon in Colorado?

-There are two different categories of deadly weapon in Colorado:
+There are two different categories of deadly weapons in Colorado:

 - Per se deadly weapons– These are the weapons that were designed to cause serious injury or death or can easily cause injury or death.
 Firearms fall into this category, as well as combat knives, bludgeons, swords, daggers, and brass knuckles.
 These weapons are intended to cause damage to other living beings.